Behavior Modeling is a branding tool

 Traditional brand strategy fails

 Highly held beliefs do more to encourage preference than purposes.
-We developed a behavior modeling for predicting success.
+We developed a behavior modeling for finding those important beliefs.

 While traditional brand messages and corporate branding seek to exploit a unique selling proposition that satisfies a purpose (i.e. get whiter whites with a laundry soap powder), brands that aim to steal market share need to be more important to the customer’s sense of self.

-We model it so that we can understand all of the nuances because your brand must reflect the belief systems that direct behaviors, for example, that want or need a better laundry result.
+We model it so that we can understand all of the nuances because your brand must reflect the belief systems that direct behaviors and uncover the reasons why someone wants or needs a better laundry result.

 We, therefore, conduct Preceptive Behavioral Modeling sessions, built upon a model for predicting success.
-Therefor it provides the basis for our research into the belief systems of the target audience.
-Targeted those that your strategy is meant to influence.
+It provides the basis for our research.
+Targeting those that your strategy is meant to influence.
 These precepts command the actions of your target audience.